sverweij/dependency-cruiser/doc/cli.md

 </details>

 #### flat/ fdot

-> Just like the archi/ ddot reporter, this one is _experimental_.

 Also a variant on the `dot` output.
 Where all other graphical reporters group modules into the folders they reside in, this shows all modules on the same